Storyblok Raises $80M Series C - Read News

 Such an example is proof that the state of modern financial banking depends on meeting customer expectations with an omnichannel experience that connects personal, digital, and digital-personal channels in a seamless and interconnected way.

-Section titled The benefits to omnichannel banking The benefits to omnichannel banking
+The benefits to omnichannel banking

 The benefits of omnichannel banking come with the ability to seamlessly integrate the best of both worlds of being present throughout various channels, and having the ability to switch between channels without disrupting or fragmenting the storytelling and customer’s journey both digitally and physically.
 Integrating omnichannel to your customer’s experience is beneficial towards: